Houria-hs/ClearClause--CWThackathon-teamOdin/README.md

 Premium UI/UX: A minimalist, "Sora-inspired" interface optimized for both mobile and laptop

-Secure Auth: Firebase-backed user accounts to manage your profile.
+Secure Auth: Supabase-backed user accounts to manage your profile securely.

 ## 📱 Design Philosophy: Mobile-First
 ClearClause is built for the modern user.We intentionally prioritized the **mobile experience**